jgrodziski/metav/README.md

 ## Meta management

-Metadata, like module name and version, should be deduced from the SCM and include in the binary artefact (JAR, docker image).
-Metadata file can be named `meta.edn`.
+Metadata, like module name and version, should be deduced from the SCM and included in the binary artefact (JAR, docker image).
+Metadata file can be named `meta.edn` for example.

 Metadata are: